kaiyikang/mini-winter/README.md

 Mini Winter comes from Summer Framework, which is a simplified version based on Java Spring Framework.

+## Why Write This Project?

+After mastering the basic syntax of Java, I realized that while the highly abstracted Convention over Configuration mechanism in mainstream frameworks like Spring Boot significantly boosts development efficiency, it also acts as a black box that hides complex underlying implementation details.
+To make these processes transparent, I decided to learn how to build a simplified framework from the ground up.

+This journey not only provided me with a deep understanding of property parsing, annotation-driven bean scanning, and lifecycle management, but it also allowed me to master the underlying proxy mechanisms of AOP and the collaboration principles of Web containers.
+By writing the code by hand, I directly confronted and resolved core challenges found in production environments, such as circular dependencies, atomicity guarantees in declarative transactions, and class loader isolation.

 ## Source

 For reference: